 For frozen milk, use special breast milk storage bags, clean glass, or plastic containers.
 Make sure not to use plastic bags that aren’t specifically intended for breast milk.
-Any container with the recycle symbol number 7 risks contaminating the breast milk with bisphenol A (BPA), an industrial chemical, contaminating the milk.
+Any container with the recycle symbol number 7 risks contaminating the breast milk with bisphenol A (BPA), an industrial chemical.
 Using a clean glass container ensures that no plastic chemicals contaminate the breast milk.

-It’s best for families to freeze milk in one-to-four-ounce quantities so that caregivers can meet children’s needs while minimizing waste.
+It’s best for families to freeze milk in 1–4 ounce quantities so that caregivers can meet children’s needs while minimizing waste.
 Ask families to label their milk with their baby’s full name and the date and time collected.
-You’ll want to use the oldest stored milk first provided that it hasn’t expired yet.
+You’ll want to use the oldest milk first provided that it hasn’t expired yet.

 Some programs organize their breast milk with colored tape.
 Each baby is assigned a color so that each baby gets the right milk.

 Breast milk can be served cold, at room temperature, or warmed.
 Ask families what temperature they’d prefer for their child.